-Nominee’s role in project
+Nominee’s role– describe how they are essential to the aims of the project

+Example for Nominee:

+Doctor (Name), Degree, Payroll Title,

-Doctor, Degree, Principal Investigator, salary requested at ## calendar months, % effort, fringe benefits
+Salary requested at ## calendar months, % effort, fringe benefits

-Dr. will…
+Nominee’s role in project/how they are essential: Dr. will…

-Provide justification for other personnel (if any), describe how they are essential for project.
+Example for Other Personnel:

-Name [if known], Degree, Position, salary requested at ## calendar months, % effort, fringe benefits
+Name [if known], Degree, Payroll Title or Position,

+Salary requested at ## calendar months, % effort, fringe benefits

-[Individual] will…
+Individual’s role in project/how they are essential: [Individual] will…

 Salary:

 The salary of an appointee with a Visiting title shall be determined according to the special circumstances of the case.
 In some cases, it will be appropriate to separate considerations of rank from those of salary.
+A Presidential Chair is appointed as a Visiting Professor (Title Code 1118).
+The appointment will be governed by APM 230.

 Describe how the proposed salary rate is reasonable and justified in relation to other comparable titles/positions and in relation to the candidate’s current salary.

 Proposed salary should be justified based on objective factors (such as compensation levels for comparable positions, appointment duration and percent time).

-A Presidential Chair is appointed as a Visiting Professor (Title Code 1118).
-The appointment will be governed by APM 230.
+Fringe benefit statement implementing the Composite Benefit Rates:

 Fringe Benefits:

 Consist of two benefit assessments- UC-managed Composite Benefit Rates (CBR) and UCSF-managed Faculty Childbearing Childrearing (CBCR) assessment.

-UCSF uses UC-approved (CBRs) to charge fringe benefits on proposal budgets.
+UCSF uses UC-approved Composite Benefit Rates (CBRs) to charge fringe benefits on proposal budgets.
 Benefits supported include retirement, payroll taxes and assessments, and health & welfare.
 CBRs are an average of all eligible benefits applicable to a benefits group.
 Employees are assigned to a benefits group based on job code and benefits eligibility.
 The composite benefit rate equals the total cost of benefits for the group divided by the total salaries for that group.